hmorv/bash-export-tar-data-to-FTP/README.md

 # Bash Export tar-data to remote FTP

-does not consume disk space, ideal for servers with little free space ...
+Does not consume disk space, ideal for servers with little free space... like the ones I use to work on XD